dkimbel/okcreate/javascripts/okCycle/README.md

     $("#my_slideshow").okCycle();

+As of 2.0 BETA, in order to get lazyloading of images to work, you must set the data-src attribute to the src of the image you want to load.

 ### okCycle is made up of three components:

 * *core* - Supplies the core functionality of the plugin.
 This is all you really need, but it doesn't do anything by itself.